ColasDroin/DA_parametrization_run_4/README.md

 ### Bunch intensity

-Should we go from 2.3 to 2.2 after collapse, just like in the operational scenario?
-Or keep 2.3 as e.g. in Mounet et al., 2024?
+Should we go from 2.3e11 to 2.2e11 after collapse, just like in the operational scenario?
+Or should we keep 2.3e11 as e.g. in the simulations presented in *Mounet et al., 2024*?

 ## Limited pool of available optics